Competitive bid requirements

 Due to procurement laws, DPH cannot accept unsolicited proposals.
 All Requests for Response must be publicly posted by DPH on COMMBUYS.
-See questions about COMMBUYS, the Commonwealth’s electronic procurement system.
+See below for questions about COMMBUYS, the Commonwealth’s electronic procurement system.

 Does DPH fund pilot programs?

 DPH funds programs through publicly posted, competitive procurements.
 The exception is if the Department is applying for a federal grant opportunity and identifies partners in the application.
 In this situation, DPH posts a Notice of Intent on COMMBUYS.
-See questions about COMMBUYS below.
+See below for questions about COMMBUYS.

 Where would I find bid opportunities?